 Next, run the water pump for a bit to help force any water out.
 Turn the water pump off as soon as the water has drained.
 Be careful not to run the water pump without any water in the system for too long, or you might ruin the pump.

 In this step, we’re going to bypass your water heater.
-By doing this, you avoid having to fill your water heater with antifreeze, which can save you as much as 6 to 10 gallons of antifreeze.
+By doing this, you avoid having to fill your tank with RV antifreeze, which can save you as much as 6 to 10 gallons of antifreeze.
 Some RVs come pre-equipped with a bypass system, but many do not.
-If yours does not have a bypass system, then you will need to purchase a kit and install it.
+If yours does not have a bypass system, then you will need to purchase a water heater bypass kit and install it.
 I recommend this one by Camco.

 Let’s add the antifreeze.
 There are typically two ways to add antifreeze to your travel trailer.
 You can use a water pump conversion kit and add the antifreeze from the inside, or you can use a hand pump and add the antifreeze from the outside.